 - WestlawNext Canada – contains a collection of Canadian journals and law reviews, as well as all articles and case comments appearing in Carswell law reports.

 - HeinOnline – provides full-text access to Canadian and international law reviews and legal journals.

-The Civil or Small Claims (up to $50,000 as of August 1, 2014 via regulation 139/2014) sub-heading provides ample resources to understand the basics of a civil claim.
+The Civil Claims (up to $50,000 as of August 1, 2014 via regulation 139/2014) sub-heading under areas of law provides ample resources to understand the basics of a civil claim.
 There are copies of many of the forms required throughout the civil claim procedure, an outline of the civil claims process, a glossary of terms, and links to various other relevant resources.

 - Court of Queen’s Bench